ryanjessop/ClickViz/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of ClickViz is to create interesting visualisations of Markov chains using clickstream data.
-Clickstream data is collected from online browsing, where clicks provide a sequence page visits.
-We can use these plots to discover common behaviours on the website.
+Clickstream data is collected from online browsing, where clicks provide a sequence of page visits.
+We can use these plots to discover common behaviours and further insights into the usability of the website.

 ## Installation